simonoxen/plastimatch/doc/sphinx/getting_started.rst

 On windows, you may use the MinGW compiler, however, ITK does not support cygwin.

-On unix systems, g++ and clang are supported.
-If you use ITK 3.20, however, only g++ is supported.
-The clang compiler will work for newer versions of ITK.

 On OSX, you need the Xcode package, and you must also install the command line tools.
 If you wish to use g++ instead of clang, do something like